argoneuscze/thesis/README.md

 # Exploring usage of non-negative matrix factorization in audio compression

-This repository stores the research and report part of my Master's thesis visible [here](https://github.com/argoneuscze/AudioNMF).
+This repository stores the research and report part of my Master's thesis.

+The implementation part is visible [**here**](https://github.com/argoneuscze/AudioNMF).

 ## TODO